Beverage cartons are made from two or three main materials, depending on whether the carton is for long or short

 All of the materials used in the manufacture of beverage cartons are recyclable at end of life, helping to reduce the use of virgin materials and cut carbon emissions.

 The aluminium and plastic can either be recycled together, into composite materials, such as stationery, or separately to produce products including fuel (from the polymers) or aluminium flakes for new products, such as cars.
-Several different approaches for recycling and/or recovering this fraction are currently being assessed and a UK solution will be in place in 2014.
-The polythene and aluminium will be stored until then – it will not be landfilled or exported.
+Several different approaches for recycling and/or recovering this fraction are currently being assessed, and we expect to be in a position to make an announcement about this by the end of 2014.

 Beverage carton recycling in the UK